alexsoftware-java/practical-task/README.md

 #### Conclusions after load testing:
 There is quite high value of avg. response time for initial POST requests (0.9s).
-**Solution** If such time is not appropriate for the source system, it is possible to return messageId to the sender immediately after generation and call "sendToQueue" and "saveToMessageStore" methods asynchronously.
+**Solution** If such time is not appropriate for the source system, it is possible to return messageId to the sender immediately after generation and call "sendToQueue" method asynchronously.

 -----
 #### Links: